Faro, Portugal: Airport

-Faro international Airport managed, as of 2024, nearly 10 million passengers, with 45 airlines serving this airport, including many low-cost airlines.
+Faro international Airport managed, as of 2025, more than 10 million passengers, with 45 airlines serving this airport, including many low-cost airlines.
 In recent years, the number of visitors travelling through the airport has increased as more and more low-cost airlines compete to offer cheap flights to the Algarve.
 The transport facilities to and from Faro airport and the centre of Faro include taxicabs and a bus line.